urbanetic/meteor-accounts-local/README.md

 ## Usage

-A `private/users.json` file must exist from the application root.
-It is a map of usernames to user details:
+Call `AccountsLocal.setup(users)` on the server with the users configuration, which should be a map of usernames to user details:

 ```
 {